mlanza/proposal-command-syntax/README.md

   .reverse!()
   .slice(0, 10);
 ```
-Because these are return-something commands, command syntax is functionally extraneous.
+Because these are return-something commands, command syntax is extraneous.
+Functionally the same as:
 ```js
 const topTen = reportCards
   .slice()